adobe/aepsdk-edgeconsent-ios/README.md

 ### [Swift Package Manager](https://github.com/apple/swift-package-manager)

-To add the AEPConsent Package to your application, from the Xcode menu select:
+To add the AEPEdgeConsent Package to your application, from the Xcode menu select:

 `File > Swift Packages > Add Package Dependency...`

-Enter the URL for the AEPConsent package repository: `https://github.com/adobe/aepsdk-consentedge-ios.git`.
+Enter the URL for the AEPEdgeConsent package repository: `https://github.com/adobe/aepsdk-consentedge-ios.git`.

 When prompted, make sure you change the branch to `main`.
 (Once the repo is public, we will reference specific tags/versions instead of a branch)